-IASR Section Initiative/Project Title Description Time Frame Lead Department/Office 78, 79, 80 Accessible Taxicabs/ Licenses The City will consult with the VAAC, public and/or persons with disabilities to determine proportion of on- demand accessible taxicabs required in community.
+Accessible Taxicabs/ Licenses The City will consult with the VAAC, public and/or persons with disabilities to determine proportion of ondemand accessible taxicabs required in community.
 The City of Vaughan will ensure that owners and operators of taxicabs are prohibited from Charging higher fares for persons with disabilities or for charging storage fees for mobility devices and for making available the vehicle registration and identification information in an accessible format to persons with disabilities The City of Vaughan launched an on demand accessible taxi service at the meter rate, in partnership with Astro Taxi in August 2015.
-Complete Clerk's/Licensing owners and operators of taxicabs are prohibited from Charging higher fares for persons with disabilities or for charging storage fees for mobility devices and for making available the vehicle registration and identification information in an accessible format to persons with disabilities The City of Vaughan launched an on demand accessible taxi service at the meter rate, in partnership Complete Clerk's/Licensing
+IASR Section Initiative/Project Title Description Time Frame Lead Department public and/or persons with disabilities to determine proportion of ondemand accessible taxicabs required in community.
+The City of Vaughan will ensure that owners and operators of taxicabs are prohibited from Charging higher fares for persons with disabilities or for charging storage fees for mobility devices and for making available the vehicle registration and identification information in an accessible format to persons with disabilities The City of Vaughan launched an on demand accessible taxi service at the meter rate, in partnership Complete

-IASR Section Initiative/Project Title Description Time Frame Lead Department/Office DESIGN OF PUB LIC SPACES STANDARDS The City of Vaughan will ensure that the requirements as outlined in the Design of Public Spaces Standard are implemented.
-January 1, 2016/Ongoing All Departments/Offices The standards deal with recreational trails, outdoor play areas, accessible parking at sites, sidewalk widths and pedestrian signals and service counters at public service areas.
+IASR Section Initiative/Project Title Description Time Frame Lead Department DESIGN OF PUBI DESIGN OF PUBLIC SPACES STANDARDS The City of Vaughan will ensure that the requirements as outlined in the Design of Public Spaces Standard are implemented.
+January 1, 2016/Ongoing All Departments The standards deal with recreational trails, outdoor play areas, accessible parking at sites, sidewalk widths and pedestrian signals and service counters at public service areas.